-It was just enough to cause havoc across the globes as people traded the Dos for currency, crashing the economy as the value of currency dropped.
+It was just enough to cause havoc across the globes as people traded the Dos for currency, crashing the economy as the value of the currency dropped.

-Areas containing dungeons were closed off by military, stopping civilians from wandering in and dying.
+Areas containing dungeons were closed off by the military, stopping civilians from wandering in and dying.
 Squads of soldiers would enter, some returning victorious, others ragged and missing party members.